The Learning Center

 What about parking?

 Free parking is available at both our Bull Street and Skidaway Island locations.
-At Bull Street, TLC members and visitors may use the spaces on either side and behind SCI’s building.
+At Bull Street, TLC members and visitors may use the spaces on either side of and behind SCI’s building.
 Curbside parking is available on Bull Street and Washington Avenue.

 How much does membership cost and what are the benefits?
 What about household membership?